WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 * [List of models][sourcelist]
 * [Essential Model Documentation (EMD)][emd]

-The Essential Model Documentation (EMD) contains high-level description intended to contain information on model formulation that can be easily compared between different models.
+The Essential Model Documentation (EMD) contains a high-level description intended to contain information on model formulation that can be easily compared between different models.
 EMD pages contain links to more in-depth model documentation for each source.

 ??? info "Basic Concepts to Understand Variants"
     The source facet gives the name of the model and the variant facet represents each member of an ensemble for a given source.
 It can also be called the “ripf” identifier (“r” for realization, “i” for initialization, “p” for physics, and “f” for forcing).